 Usually, the stamp duty applicable on commercial properties is more than that of residential properties.

 Stamp duty depends on the value of a property.
-Thus, older properties will have a lower stamp duty in comparison to the newer ones.
+Thus, older properties will have a lower stamp duty in comparison to newer ones.

 You can easily calculate stamp duty on a property in Delhi by following these steps:

-Once you enter these details, the charges concerning stamp duty in Delhi for purchase of a property will be displayed.
+Once you enter these details, the charges concerning stamp duty in Delhi for the purchase of a property will be displayed.

 Click on SHCIL.
 Hover on “Products & Services’.
 Select ‘e-Stamping Services and click on ‘e-Stamping’.